The whole community has been involved in this process -

 - United Way of Lancaster County

 These are “subject matter” experts – organizations and individuals with specific knowledge about areas relevant to the plan.
-Many of them were involved in developing the existing Lancaster County Comprehensive Plan.
-They will evaluate the data collected for the plan and review strategies for awareness, education, and engagement.
+Many of them were involved in developing the previous Lancaster County Comprehensive Plan.
+They evaluated the data collected for the plan and reviewed strategies for awareness, education, and engagement.

-LCPC members will serve as the steering committee, provide guidance and oversight, and make a recommendation to the Lancaster County Board of Commissioners regarding possible adoption of the plan.
-LCPC staff will prepare the plan.
+LCPC members have provided guidance and oversight, and will make a recommendation to the Lancaster County Board of Commissioners regarding possible adoption of the plan.
+LCPC staff prepared the plan.